Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/devops/platformoperations/infrastructuremgmt/_index.md

 ## Tools & components

 For all solutions of Altinn 3 (Altinn Apps, Altinn Platform and Altinn Studio) we use some common tools to configure and manage infrastructure.

+Currently all resources are located in [Microsoft Azure](https://azure.microsoft.com/).

 We use [Terraform](https://www.terraform.io/) to define the [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_code).
 Terraform allows to write declarative configuration files defining the infrastructure we use in the different solutions.